MarcovChain/Coursera_ML_prediction/README.md

 pml_prediction.Rmd - Rmd markdown file for generating the writeup

-pml_prediction.html - the compiled .html output fo the Prediction Assigment writeup
+pml_prediction.html - the compiled .html output for the Prediction Assigment writeup